 Step Two - Certificate Set Up at Control Plane

-- Using the certificate and private key from the previous step, create a new TLS Secret at Control Plane by performing the following:
+- Using the certificate and private key generated in Step One - Certificate Generation Set Up, create a new TLS Secret at Control Plane by performing the following:

 - Click